Skip to Main Content

 When should I submit my thesis/project/dissertation?

 ETDs may be submitted any time AFTER a successful defense and the ETD fee has been paid to the cashier's office.
-The deadline for your file to be uploaded and your fee to be paid for Fall 2024 is December 5th at noon.
+The deadline for your file to be uploaded and your fee to be paid for Spring 2025 is May 8th at noon.
 If you require an extension, your committee chair will need to request the extension from the Office of Graduate Studies.
 If granted, an extension can be anywhere from one day to one week.
 If you need more than one week, you will need to enroll in a course next semester.
 Please seek guidance from your faculty advisor or department coordinator.

 My thesis/project has a website component.
 Do I need to include it?